-The new $24.5 million DeWitt Family Science Center will be completed in the fall of 2018.
-The eco-friendly facility will house classrooms, laboratories, and faculty offices for the departments of biology, chemistry, and nursing.
-It will also include increased space for student and faculty research.
+The new $24.5 million DeWitt Family Science Center opened in the fall of 2018.
+The eco-friendly facility houses classrooms, laboratories, and faculty offices for the departments of biology, chemistry, and nursing.
+It also includes ample space for student and faculty research.

 “If you’re looking for authentic Christian community, I can guarantee that NWC is the place to be.
 For me and many others, Northwestern College is home.” – Caley Vink ‘19, political science major, Zeeland, Michigan